 We start our numerical analysis with Table~\ref{tab:top_decays}, where we show the $t\to W^{+(*)}_\lambda b \to \tau^+\nu_\tau b$ partial decay width (row 1) for an unpolarized $W$ (column 1) and polarized $W_\lambda$ (columns 2-5).
 We also show the polarization fraction $(f_\lambda)$ relative to the unpolarized case,

-For the transverse and longitudinal cases, we observe the $30:70$ ratio that is the well-known in the narrow width approximation, and supports our expectation of a small net polarization interference.
+For the longitudinal and transverse cases, we observe the $70:30$ ratio that is the well-known in the narrow width approximation, and supports our expectation of vanishing polarization interference.
 The split varies slightly with input masses.
 We defer discussions of the scalar contribution to the end of this section, starting just above Eq.~\eqref{eq:top_decay_scalar_v_aux}.

 In Fig.~\ref{Wbplots} we show in the upper panels various kinematical distributions in the top quark decay process for unpolarized (solid), longitudinal (dash), transverse (dash-dot), and scalar (dot) $W_\lambda$ boson polarizations.
 In all the plots we scale the prediction for the scalar contribution by $10^5$ or $10^6$ to make it visible.
 In the lower panels we show the ratio with respect to the unpolarized case but omit the scalar polarization due to its smallness.